How to ensure a secure migration to AWS, Azure and Docker

 With so many security processes and tools that enterprises need to migrate to the cloud and containers, we must start with a plan and priorities.
 Referring to the Gartner CWPP study, at the base of the pyramid, there are the 2 most important functionalities: vulnerability management and configuration management.
 Having started a company to help enterprises perform this in IaaS I cannot agree more :-) So, in this article I'll focus on these 2, but instead I'll take into account the customer use cases and maturity of adoption.

-4 steps plan for protecting workloads in AWS, Azure and Docker
+4 step plan for protecting workloads in AWS, Azure and Docker

 Lift and Shift: Enterprises move virtual machines and data to IaaS (mainly AWS EC2 and S3) and try to replicate the same security processes.
 In this case, security teams require auto-discovery for assets so that security adapts to the elastic perimeter, and enterprises need to deploy virtual appliances of the scanners in order to assess the private (not public facing) assets.

 Shift and Assess: Once enterprises moved their workloads to IaaS and start using more cloud services (AWS VPC and Cloudwatch for example), security teams add security configuration checks.
 Here we are talking about the benchmarks CIS AWS, CIS Azure, CIS Docker (ECS on AWS) and CIS Kubernetes (EKS on AWS).

 Assess and Automate: When enterprises adopt Infrastructure as code and DevOps agile processes, security teams need integration with CI/CD and to apply CIS AWS and CIS Azure benchmarks in continuous mode using the APIs.
 Depending on the workloads, it might make sense to deploy more specific checks, for example AWS EMR, if the enterprise is focusing on big data analysis.